 And now I lost it.
 I think that I lost.
-Theoretically it must be somewhere here – it this room, or, probably, in another one.
-But I’ve being searching it for several day already and did not found.
-So, to keep sane, starting now I prefer to think that I lost my kindle.
+Theoretically, it must be somewhere here – it this room, or, probably, in another one.
+But I’ve been searching it for several days already and did not found.
+So, to keep sane, starting now I prefer to think that I lost my Kindle.
 Somewhere outside.
 And stop searching for it.
-I even “unregistered” the device in my amazon account.
+I even “unregistered” the device in my Amazon account.

 Ok, I lost a very useful device.
 This is sad.

-The day I lost my kindle I was in the middle of a book.
+The day I lost my Kindle I was in the middle of a book.
 I want to complete it.
-Therefore I took my tablet which usually stays out of choice on a bookshelf (kindle was often there as well, but always charged), charged it and uploaded the book into it.
+Therefore I took my tablet which usually stays out of choice on a bookshelf (Kindle was often there as well, but always charged), charged it and uploaded the book to it.
 Well, I can continue to read (I do) and it is better experience than reading with laptop or smartphone.
-But it is still significantly worse than reading with a kindle.
+But it is still significantly worse than reading with a Kindle.
 Even that old as my was.
 Especially on the way.
-So, tablet is not a solution for me.
+So, a tablet is not a solution for me.

 Switching to audiobooks was also a good alternative (if you are audiobook or podcast listener article “Listen More Audiobooks and Podcasts with This Simple Trick” can be interesting for you).
 But, still, audiobooks cannot fully replace reading for me.

-This means, I need new kindle, now I have to decide which one.
+This means, I needed a new Kindle, now I had to decide which one.